NishatSoultanaChy/Anti-dengue-drug-predict/README.md

 2. Replace the URL in the DATA_PATH variable with the location where you placed the 'finalized_model_ET_150.pkl'

 # Test Dataset:
 A test dataset is added named "Sample_Test_Dataset_FDA_approved_drugs.csv".
-You can use it to test our model.
+You can use it to predict the pIC50(M) of the FDA approved drugs using our model.